-Through the Ontario Emerging Technologies Fund (OETF), OCGC invests alongside qualified co-investors in emerging technology companies in three designated sectors, thereby providing access to risk capital for these firms.
+OCGC makes direct investments through OETF alongside qualified co-investors in emerging technology companies in three designated sectors, thereby providing access to risk capital for these firms.
 As directed in May 2012, OETF no longer invests in new companies and only makes follow-on investments into its existing portfolio companies, as warranted.
-To date, OETF has committed investments totalling approximately \$93 million to 27 Ontario-based companies and levered an additional \$243 million in third party investments.
+To date, OETF has committed investments totalling approximately \$96 million to 27 Ontario-based companies and levered an additional \$289 million in third party investments.